 With the same durability and weight bearing capacity of it's clear counterpart, this cover offers a highly durable greenhouse plastic that was manufactured to include additives that prevent condensation from dripping on plants on the interior of the structure.

-In order to fully see the benefits of an anti-trip plastic, however, it should be noted that this cover should be the bottom / interior layer of greenhouse plastic in a double layer insulated greenhouse plastic set up.
+In order to fully see the benefits of an anti-drip plastic, however, it should be noted that this cover should be the bottom / interior layer of greenhouse plastic in a double layer insulated greenhouse plastic set up.

 If you are on the fence about installing a double layer inflated greenhouse plastic system,you may want to check out this article, Why Install a Double Layer Inflation System for Your Greenhouse.